 The outer zone buffer of upland vegetation distance should be applied based on topography and geomorphic setting.
 We suggest that slope, topographic breaks, and tree heights should dictate the distance of this buffer and what practices are appropriate.
 Guidelines should discuss the use of fire in this zone, the type of silvicultual systems that are appropriate and harvesting requirements in terms of equipment use and distinguish between ground based and cable systems.

-Hansen (Hansen et al 1995) in personal communication says fire should not be used within the actual riparian vegetation habitat as many of the species occurring there are not adapted to fire (cottonwood, red-osier dogwood, etc) and can be considered a fire refugia.
+Hansen (Hansen et al 1995) in personal communication says fire should not be used within the actual riparian vegetation habitat as many of the species occurring there are not adapted to fire (cottonwood, red-osier dogwood, etc.) and can be considered a fire refugia.
 However, the buffer zone of upland vegetation is adapted to fire and is likely homogenized as a result of fire suppression and can put narrower riparian habitats at greater risk of being overwhelmed by fire.
 Therefore, the use of harvests and fire is likely appropriate to ameliorate this risk.
 This is consistent with the assessment descriptions and yet there is no standard or guideline about the use of fire is in the LMP that we found.

 The context/matrix of the upland vegetation is important to the survival of the riparian habitat when large severe fires occur.
 Description of the desired condition, objectives and guidelines are needed to assure these vital elements of the landscape are set up to be resistant to severe wildfires and potentially detrimental watershed effects.